-The overall level of piracy in Chile remains high in 2021, after worsening in 2020 in the early months of the COVID-19 pandemic.
-Digital piracy takes a variety of forms, such as: Piracy Devices (PDs) including, for example, infringing streaming devices (ISDs); piracy apps; stream-ripping; file sharing of infringing content over peer-to-peer (P2P) networks; illegal use of cyberlockers; hyperlinks to infringing materials; online sales of circumvention software; devices and modification services for use with illegal video game files; illegal mobile downloads; signal theft; and, increasingly, Internet protocol television (IPTV) services.
+The overall level of piracy in Chile remained high in 2022, after worsening in 2021.
+Digital piracy takes a variety of forms, such as: Piracy Devices (PDs) including, for example, illicit streaming devices (ISDs); piracy apps; stream ripping; file sharing of infringing content over peer-to-peer (P2P) networks; illegal use of cyberlockers; hyperlinks to infringing materials; online sales of circumvention software; devices and modification services for use with illegal video game files; illegal mobile downloads; signal theft; and, increasingly, Internet protocol television (IPTV) services.

-Chile remains active in the sale of circumvention devices such as video game copier devices and modified or unlocked consoles with free games for pre-street-date titles made available through online auction sites, such as Mercado Libre.
-Businesses sometimes offer console modifying services for sale through their Mercado Libre listings, where modified console offerings include the Nintendo Switch, Nintendo 3DS, Sony PSP and PS3, and Xbox 360.
-Mercado Libre continued to have a steady audience in 2021 with 8.7 million unique monthly users in Chile, ranking as the 10th most popular site in the country by Alexa.
-Data indicates that around 15.7% of all game titles offered at Mercado Libre Chile are illegal and are predominantly unauthorized digital goods (UDGs), primarily digital unauthorized account resales.2 An increasingly popular online marketplace, www.linio.cl (owned by the popular
+Chile remains active in the sale of circumvention devices such as video game copier devices and modified or unlocked consoles with free games for pre-street-date titles made available through online auction sites, such as Mercado Livre.
+Businesses sometimes offer console modifying services for sale through their Mercado Livre listings.
+Modified console offerings include the Nintendo Switch, Nintendo 3DS, Sony PSP and PS3, and Xbox 360.
+Mercado Livre continued to have a steady audience in 2022, ranking as the 9th most popular site in Chile by SimilarWeb.
+A significant portion of all game titles offered at Mercado Livre Chile are illegal and are predominantly unauthorized digital goods (UDGs),2 primarily digital unauthorized account resales.